mark-hobbs/mark-hobbs.github.io/_posts/2025-01-20-autoencoders.md

 Optimisation methods rely on our ability to parameterise the problem but not every shape is well-suited to being parametrised.
 Geometries are typically represented by meshes with thousands to millions of elements.

-Imagine if we wanted to find a geometry that maximises heat dispersion...
-A simple metric for determining the head dispersion potential of a given shape is the ratio of the surface area to volume.
+Imagine if we wanted to find a design that maximises heat dispersion...
+A simple metric for determining the heat dispersion potential of a given design is the ratio of the surface area to volume.
 Shapes with a high surface area to volume ratio tend to dissipate or exchange energy with their surrounding more effectively that shapes with a low surface area to volume ratio.

 ```python
 import torch